Devashri21/Advanced-C-Lab-Manual/module9.md

-EXP NO:14 C PROGRAM TO INSERT ELEMENTS IN QUEUE USING ARRAY.
+EXP NO:3 D PROGRAM TO INSERT ELEMENTS IN QUEUE USING ARRAY.
 Aim:
 To write a C program to insert elements in queue using array.